 Digital assistants and business

 Digital assistants are disrupting our world, from how we shop and interact with our favourite brands, to how we drive our cars and organise our agendas.
-Consequently, more and more businesses are wanting to harness the power of digital assistants, not only to improve internal procedures through saving time and enhancing human ability, but also to expand their customer base, interact with their own customers, wherever they are and improve customer experience.
+Consequently, more and more businesses are wanting to create an application for digital assistants, not only to improve internal procedures through saving time and enhancing human ability, but also to expand their customer base, interact with their own customers, wherever they are and improve customer experience.
 For example, Virgin Active has recently become the first gym to integrate Amazon Alexa, meaning that gym go-ers can book their next gym class from the comfort of their sofa.
-Furthermore, Domino’s Pizza recently achieved break out sales, which it partly attributes to its Alexa Skill!
+Furthermore, Domino’s Pizza recently achieved break out sales, which it partly attributes to it’s Alexa Skill!

 In addition, a recent study found that voice technology drives greater emotional connection with brands, driving engagement and creating deeper relationships between consumers and brands.

 Innovation a go-go

 The market space is fierce, with tech giants pulling out all the stops to create the most comprehensive digital assistant.
 Both Google and Amazon have announced their new proactive assistant features, in addition to hands free calling and visual responses.
 Irrelevant of the company making them, this is great news for the AI industry, powering innovation and creating a booming ecosystem, and further underlines the position of voice as the main medium for human to machine interaction.
 Voice is our most natural interface and technology is finally exploiting this.